IVRL/Cluster/RunAI/README.md

 	--command -- /bin/bash -c $arg_cmd
 ```

-**Choice of docker images**:
-The mechanism which sets up the user/group will not work on docker images built from scratch, because it
-uses [these setup scripts](./images/ubuntu-base).
-The details of our images are in the [images](./images) section of this
-repository.
-You are welcome to use these images or build upon them.

-Each TA should plan a default image to use for their project and prepare it for the students.
-It needs to include
-images/lab-base/ in /opt/lab/ for the scripts to work.

-@Ehsan add your image below and edit this text For direct use I recommend `your-ic-registry-image-link` as it has fairly
-modern versions of various scientific libraries.

-**Volume mounts**: The default volume mounts in the script are for IVRL (ivrldata volume and ivrlscratch volume).
-Please
+**Volume mounts**: The default volume mounts in the script are for IVRL (`runai-pv-ivrldata2` volume
-change them if you are in a different lab.
+and `runai-ivrl-scratch` volume).
+Please change them if you are in a different lab.
+You can get the list of available
+volumes using the command `kubectl get pvc`

+**Here is a list of handy runai commands:**

 * List jobs in the lab: `runai list jobs`